uclaacm/hack-sprint-w21/session-2-jsx-and-basic-components/README.md

 ![JSX Meme - "This Isn't Javascript!"](./images/jsx-kazookid.png)

 While it is not *exactly* JavaScript, it is a very fancy thing called JSX!
 JSX stands for JavaScript XML (which stands for Extensible Markup Language, which is just a fancy way of saying it's some information wrapped in tags that's easily readable for both humans and computers).
-The previous statement isn't allowed in JavaScript, but JSX lets us write code more efficiently, since we can directly put what we want inside of these components and use them effectively.
+The previous statement isn't allowed in JavaScript, but JSX lets us write code more efficiently, since we can put exactly what we want inside of these components and use them effectively.

 JSX can be used within JavaScript functions as well!
-Here we see some function `HelloWorld` that will give us this text and display it when we call it.
+Here we see some function `HelloWorld` that will give us this text and display "Hello, world!" when we use it.

 ```js
 const HelloWorld = () => {